SaschaKay/jobs-research/README.md

 Source:
   1. Requests data with the DLT helper
   2. Immediately saves the response to Google Cloud Storage
-  3. Partly flattens the response JSON, deletes duplicated fields, and hands it to DLT DTL defines a schema based on data, handles datatypes, flattens JSON list fields into distinct tables, and loads them incrementally.
+  3. Partly flattens the response JSON, deletes duplicated fields, and hands it to dlt dlt defines a schema based on data, handles datatypes, flattens JSON list fields into distinct tables, and loads them incrementally.
 #### Transformation:
 Data loaded in Pandas DataFrames, processed, and downloaded to a distinct analytical dataset.
   1. Identical positions, posted on different portals, grouped based on location, preprocessed description, and title.
 Unique key for analytical table = id of position, generated with SHA1 based on preprocessed text fields.